andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Okie doke."

-Brace & Hendri are the newcomers to our crew, but old hats when it comes to the piece.
+Brace & Hendri are the newcomers to our crew.
 They were part of the original cast and have stepped these steps dozens of times over the years.
 They live in Seattle and Mark called on them to even out the number of men and presumably add a little diversity to my fellow white guys, Johnathan & Matt.
 During the first week we often